 - Communicate frequently the importance for employees to notify their employer asap if they are experiencing symptoms or have had a positive test and to self-isolate and stay away from the workplace.

 - Increase the frequency and extent of cleaning that takes place within the workplace.
-Focus needs to be on communal areas eg break areas and frequently touched areas such as door handles, light switches, telephones, printers/photocopiers, and handrails.
-Antibacterial gel should be provided at all these locations for employees to use.
+The focus needs to be on communal areas eg break areas and frequently touched areas such as door handles, light switches, telephones, printers/photocopiers, and handrails.
+The antibacterial gel should be provided at all these locations for employees to use.